SmartBear/readyapi-testengine-maven-plugin/README.md

 # ReadyAPI TestServer Maven Plugin

-A maven plugin that runs a set of json recipes and xml projects against your APIs - configure it to run in whatever build phase you might find relevant, for example;
+A maven plugin that runs a set of Ready!
+API TestServer Json recipes and Ready!
+API projects - configure it to run in whatever build phase you might find relevant, for example;

 ```
 <plugin>